molmedo3/cse15l-lab-reports/lab-report-3-week-6.md

 [![Image from Gyazo](https://i.gyazo.com/7d876b65b6f505a1439966340dccd37b.gif)](https://gyazo.com/7d876b65b6f505a1439966340dccd37b)

-Doing this allows one to copy entire directories and running tests on the files in the directory much more effeciently and quicker!
+Doing this allows one to copy entire directories and running tests on the files in the directory much more effeciently and qui*cker!

+**NOTE:** I could not do git push on my remote account.